PSU Football

 Penn State Draft Class Records

-All-time NFL Draft Most PSU selections13 in 1987’s 12-Round Draft (1st Rounders—Shane Conlan LB Bills & DJ Dozier RB Vikings)—4 of the picks 13 were taken later than the 7th Round
+All-time NFL Draft/Most PSU selections13 in 1987’s 12-Round Draft (1st Rounders—Shane Conlan LB Bills & DJ Dozier RB Vikings)—4 of the 13 picks were taken later than the 7th Round

 First Penn State 1st Round NFL Draft PickLenny Moore HB 1956 #9 overall to the Baltimore Colts